Living in Timisoara: Pros & Cons (Is It Worth It?)

 Conclusion

-The pros outweigh the cons of living in Timisoara by far, and even though the high costs for accommodation are not convenient, they’re not such a deal breaker considering the career growth opportunities and well-paid jobs mentioned at Pro #2.
+I think that the pros outweigh the cons of living in Timisoara by far, and even though the high costs for accommodation are not convenient, they’re not such a deal breaker considering the career growth opportunities and well-paid jobs you have here.

 Plus, the amazing cultural events, promenade areas, parks and green spaces will make you forget about all the noise and quite polluted air.